Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 ---
-title: "PizzaDAO: The DAO the Feeds the World"
+title: "PizzaDAO: The DAO that Feeds the World"
 subtitle:
 date: 2025-05-09
 author: